Burn1ngL1ght/revisitloop/README.md

 ## Current status

-RevisitLoop is currently in **Early Beta** and is actively being developed.
+RevisitLoop **0.1.0** is publicly available in **Early Beta** for Firefox and Google Chrome and is actively being developed.

-The core extension is functional and has been manually tested in both Firefox and Google Chrome.
-RevisitLoop is ready for public use, but this is still an early release, so bugs, browser-specific issues, and changes to features or behavior may still happen as the project develops.
+The core extension is functional and has been manually tested in both browsers.
+Because this is an early release, bugs, browser-specific issues, and changes to features or behavior may still happen as the project develops.

 The core workflow currently includes: